AI Workshop: learn to build apps with AI →

 Comparing directories works in the same way.
 You must use the -r option to compare recursively (going into subdirectories):

-In case you’re interested in which files differ, rather than the content, use the r and q options:
+If you’re interested in which files differ rather than the content, use the -r and -q options:

-There are many more options you can explore in the man page running man diff:
+There are many more options you can explore by running man diff:

 The diff command works on Linux, macOS, WSL, and anywhere you have a UNIX environment